European Lesbian* Conference: History

 The first international lesbian conference was organized by the International Lesbian Information Service (ILIS) within ILGA in 1980 in Barcelona.
 In 1998 ILIS stopped its activity altogether, issuing a final newsletter.
 Shelley Anderson wrote a 58-page report named "Lesbian rights are human rights" to stress one of the main focuses of ILIS.

 In 2016 during the annual ILGA European Conference in Cyprus, 70 European lesbians activists organized and participated in a workshop.
 The workshop participants concluded there was an urgent need to empower and increase the visibility of lesbian issues, to develop networks and to work on lesbian needs and oppressions.

 Consequently, in 2017 the first European lesbian conference was organized independently from ILGA.
 Silvia Casalino, Anastasia Danilova, Mariella Müller, Alice Coffin, Olena Shevchenko and Maria von Känel were among the co-founders.
 On 2 February 2017, Ewa Dziedzic, Mariella Muller and Michaela Tulipan officially registered the NGO located in Vienna and chaired by Silvia Casalino and Mariella Müller.

 Karima Zahi represented the EL*C during the Lesbian Visibility Day at the European Parliament on 26 April 2018.
-On this occasion they spoke about lesbophobia in European countries, lesbian activism in the Balkans and Turkey, visibility of lesbians in education and the problems encountered by lesbian asylum seekers.
+On this occasion they spoke about lesbophobia in the European countries, lesbian activism in the Balkans and Turkey, visibility of lesbians in education and the problems encountered by lesbian asylum seekers.
 Kika Fumero and Martha Fernándes Herráiz from Spain were also representatives from the NGO Lesworking.

 2017 conference in Vienna

 Over 400 women from 44 European, Latin America and central Asian countries were invited to the conference according to Maria von Känel.
 Although Belgrade was considered as a possible location of the conference at first, Vienna was chosen for logistic reasons and the fact that there is an active and visible lesbian community in Vienna.

 The main goal of the conference was to make lesbians visible, combat lesbophobia and to promote solidarity networks.
 Alice Coffin stressed the fact that when a cause is not visible, it does not exist.
 For lesbians, this is demonstrated by an analysis of the budget allotted to lesbian issues.
 According to Coffin, out of 424 million dollars allocated to LGBT projects, only 2% are distributed for lesbians.
-Furthermore, participating to ILGA conferences remains something expensive.
-The EL*C has enabled 100 persons to participate free of cost and has kept a very low registration fee, to insure the diversity among the participants and to respond to this criticism addressed to ILGA since the 1980s.
+Furthermore, participating in ILGA conferences remains expensive.
+The EL*C has enabled 100 persons to participate free of cost and has kept a very low registration fee, to ensure the diversity among the participants and to respond to this criticism addressed to ILGA since the 1980s.

-The first opening statement was made by Ulrike Lunacek, then candidate of the Austrian Green Party to the legislative elections in Vienna.
-In her opening speech, the Austrian green politician, who is also an outed lesbian, stressed that if the work on visibility was crucial, some progress also has to be made legally to ensure equal rights for lesbians.
+The first opening statement was made by Ulrike Lunacek, then a candidate of the Austrian Green Party in the legislative elections in Vienna.
+In her opening speech, the Austrian Green politician, who is also an outed lesbian, stressed that if the work on visibility was crucial, some progress also had to be made legally to ensure equal rights for lesbians.
 Other following opening statements were made by Faika El-Nagashi, Ewa Dziedzic and Phyll Opoku-Gyimah and Linda Riley, the publisher of Diva magazine, who gave a keynote introduction to the conference.